vasilakisfil/Introspected-REST/README.md

 * `RESTless`: APIs that have a plain JSON API without any links (follows `REST` model other than HATEOAS)
 * `Introspected REST`: APIs that follow the definition of the model we provide in this _manifesto_

+We will use the term APIs, HTTP APIs and networked APIs interchangeably.

 ## 2. Introduction
 `REST` defined by Roy was a magnificent piece of work, much ahead of its time